September 26, 2018 General Meeting

 CISSP Study Group

-ISSA Central Maryland is pleased to announce the opening of registration for our Spring 2017 session of the CISSP Study Group.
+ISSA Central Maryland is pleased to announce the opening of registration for our Fall 2018 session of the CISSP Study Group.
 As you may know, we conduct these study groups twice a year (Spring and Fall) in order to provide access to high-quality, low-priced resources to further the Information Security profession, and help our community members meet the compliance requirements outlined in DoD 8570.01.
-At just $300 for ISSA members ($425 for non-ISSA members), our study group sessions are highly affordable even for those who are not reimbursed for educational expenses.
+At just $450.00 our study group sessions are highly affordable even for those who are not reimbursed for educational expenses.

 Time: 5:00 – 8:00 P.M.